raspberrypilearning/octapi-calculating-pi/en/step_8.md

 The uniform random function is that provided by Python, and is actually only **pseudo-random**.
 Its purity depends very heavily on the **entropy** (or amount of "randomness") available via the operating system.
 The accuracy of the result from our program depends on the amount of entropy available on the client.

-**How could the accuracy of the 'dartboard' algorithm be improved by increasing the amount of entropy available?**
+The accuracy of the 'dartboard' algorithm could be improved by increasing the amount of entropy available.

 [[[generic-theory-what-is-entropy]]]